ORNL/configurable_camera/README.md

-# configurable_code
+# configurable_camera

-Based on a previous Python-based implementation by David Bolme (bolmeds@ornl.gov), rewritten in C, using Gstreamer.

-Written by Gavin Jager (jagergf@ornl.gov) and Greyson Jones, with help from Shane Menzigian, Laura Smith, and Christian Tongate.
+Written by Gavin Jager and Greyson Jones, with help from interns Shane Menzigian, Laura Smith, and Christian Tongate.

-Acknowledgement and thanks to our fearless leaders Christi Johnson and David Cornett.
+Acknowledgement and thanks to Christi Johnson and David Cornett.

-## Related Software

-- [HST App](): Will update with public facing repo once open-sourced.
-Used by proctors when an activity in view of the camera is started or stopped; sends raw recording trigger messages to the [UDP interface](./App_Systems.md#udp-command-and-raw-recording-toggle-receiver).
-- [Monitoring App](): Lab-view implementation of a monitoring app.
-Will update with public facing repo or include a version of this software in this repo.
-Receives [broadcast status messages](./App_Systems.md#udp-status-broadcast) and implements user interfaces for hardware control.
+Based on a previous Python-based implementation by David Bolme.

 ## Overview